WHOLE SCHOOL CURRICULUM

 Assessment and use of Data

 All pupils are given an aspirational target based upon their Key Stage 2 data.
 Pupils’ progress is tracked across the curriculum against a flight path to ensure they are making progress.
-This target is referred to as a Route.

 Regular low stakes quizzes/tests ensure pupils embed knowledge into their long term memory.
 They are then assessed by a combination of self and teacher assessments.
 Summative assessments take place regularly throughout the year.